 Your vehicle is a miraculous culmination of modern technology all working in harmony.
 From the moment you put your key in the ignition until you park your car at your destination, dozens of individual systems and hundreds of moving components will work in synchrony to keep your vehicle stable, comfortable, and working efficiently.
 One of the first components that kicks on is your alternator.
-Your alternator works in tandem with your battery to ensure that the rest of your vehicles’ electrical systems are charged and receiving the proper voltage of power.
+Your alternator works in tandem with your battery to ensure that the rest of your vehicle’s electrical systems are charged and receiving the proper voltage of power.
 Your alternator is extremely important, and if yours begins to fail, you could notice some serious issues start to emerge in your vehicle.
-If you would like to learn more about alternators and how to safely and efficiently change your old system, come into your local U Pull And Pay today.
-Our team of DIY experts will make sure that you leave our shops with all the tools, parts, and tips you need to tackle any DIY projects that you have.
-Here are three signs that your alternator could be failing.

 Dim or Flickering Headlights

-As we previously covered, your alternator is imperative for your electrical systems and how well they function.
-Some of the most noticeable and visual depictions of your overall electrical system are your headlights.
-A sure sign that your alternator is on the fritz or starting to die is if you notice your headlights fading or flickering in and out.
-A strong and healthy alternator will have no problem keeping your headlights and the same lumen output no matter how fast or slow you drive.
+Your alternator is imperative for your electrical systems and how well they function.
+Some of the most noticeable and most visual depictions of your overall electrical system are your headlights.
+A sure sign that your alternator is failing or starting to die is if you notice your headlights fading or flickering in and out.
+A strong, healthy alternator will have no problem keeping your headlights at the same lumen output no matter how fast or slow you drive.
 You will also be able to see this dimming or flickering in your lights and gauges on your dashboard as well.

 Whining and Grinding Sounds